Need emergency assistance now? Dial 2-1-1 to be connected to critical resources. You can also view emergency information here.

 Florida’s First Coast Relief Fund was founded in 2016 by Northeast Florida’s largest nonprofit funders to help those affected by Hurricane Matthew.
-Relief Fund partners re-activated the Relief Fund in 2017 for Hurricane Irma relief.
+Relief Fund partners re-activated the Relief Fund in 2017 for disaster relief, including hurricane Irma and Maria recovery efforts.
 One hundred percent of donations to Florida’s First Coast Relief Fund will benefit local nonprofit organizations in Duval, Clay, Baker, St. Johns, Nassau and Putnam counties who provide disaster-relief services.
 Relief Fund partners include United Way of Northeast Florida, United Way of St. Johns County, The Community Foundation for Northeast Florida, Jewish Federation of Jacksonville and the Jessie Ball duPont Fund.

 If you prefer to donate by check, please pay to the order of United Way of Northeast Florida and mail to P.O.
 Box 41428, Jacksonville, FL 32203-1428.
 Be sure to note “Florida’s First Coast Relief Fund” on the check.